masak1112/precipitation_downscaling/README.md

 This repository serves as the official PyTorch implementation for precipitation downscaling using deep learning techniques.
 Specifically, we investigate several: the Swin transformer (SwinIR) and a combination of U-Net with a Generative Adversarial Network (GAN) and a diffusion component for probabilistic downscaling.
 Our approach involves mapping short-range forecasts obtained from the Integrated Forecast System (IFS), which are provided on a regular spherical grid with a resolution of IFS=0.1°, to high-resolution observation radar data (RADKLIM) with a resolution of 0.01°.
 The mapping ratio between these resolutions is a factor of 10.

 ## Access the dataset
-The dataset is not published yet.
-Please contact Bing Gong (b.gong@fz-juelich.de) for accessing the dataset.
+The dataset used in this work is currently not publicly available.
+If you are interested in accessing the dataset, please contact Bing Gong at b.gong@fz-juelich.de for further information and possible arrangements.

 ## How to start